reactjs/react.dev/src/content/learn/choosing-the-state-structure.md

 <Challenges>

-#### Fix a component that's not updating {/*fix-a-component-thats-not-updating*/}
+#### Fix a Component that's not updating {/*fix-a-component-thats-not-updating*/}

-This `Clock` component receives two props: `color` and `time`.
-When you select a different color in the select box, the `Clock` component receives a different `color` prop from its parent component.
+This `Clock` Component receives two props: `color` and `time`.
+When you select a different color in the select box, the `Clock` Component receives a different `color` prop from its parent component.
 However, for some reason, the displayed color doesn't update.
 Why?
 Fix the problem.

 <Sandpack>